What to Expect

 supplies sufficient for a couple of weeks in the North Woods in September.

 Typical casual clothes (jeans and sweatshirts) will suffice around the

 If your course includes an extended canoe trip, you will want gear to

 keep you warm and dry when continuously exposed to the elements.
 I have

-prepared the following list for canoe tripping based on the ACM's advice
+prepared the following list for canoe tripping based on advice for summer

-for summer visitors (adapted for September) and my own experience in the
+visitors to the Field Station (adapted for September) and my own experience

 - Sleeping Bag: The weather data (see above) indicates

 that frost is unlikely, but obviously you should be prepared for overnight